1969 Major League Baseball postseason: Minnesota Twins vs. Baltimore Orioles

 This was the first postseason meeting between the Twins and Orioles, and the first of thirteen straight ALCS series to feature either the Orioles, Oakland Athletics or Kansas City Royals.
 The Orioles swept the Twins to advance to the World Series for the second time in four years.

-The Orioles took Game 1 after twelve innings thanks to a sacrifice bunt from Paul Blair which drove in Mark Belanger.
-In Game 2, Dave McNally set a postseason record for the longest complete game shutout by pitching eleven shutout innings as the Orioles won 1–0 to take a 2–0 series lead headed to Bloomington.
+In the very first LCS game ever played, the Orioles took the first win in the series thanks to a sacrifice bunt from Paul Blair which drove in Mark Belanger in the bottom of the twelfth.
+In Game 2, Dave McNally set a postseason record for the longest complete game shutout by pitching eleven shutout innings as the Orioles won 1–0 to take a 2–0 series lead headed to Bloomington, after Curt Motton hit a walk-off pinch hit RBI single in the bottom of the eleventh.
 In Game 3, Jim Palmer pitched another complete game as the Orioles blew out the Twins to secure the pennant.

-This was the first of three consecutive AL pennants won by the Orioles.
-The next year, the Orioles swept the Twins again to capture the pennant and then a World title, and in 1971 the Orioles swept the Oakland Athletics for their third straight pennant before falling in the World Series.
+This was the first of three straight pennants won by the Orioles.
+The next year, the Orioles swept the Twins again to capture the pennant and then a World Series title, and in 1971 the Orioles swept the Oakland Athletics for their third straight pennant before falling in the World Series.